Yoriis/hiring_bias/README.md

 *Female candidates were hired even more frequently than male candidates.*

+# Explainability
+We use SHAP to explain five predictions (3 Hire/ 2 No-Hire).
+Before and after applying conterfactual augmentation, the model appeared to focus on the strategy used to apply and the scores.

 # Mitigation Strategy
 - For every male resume, added a female version, and vice versa.
 - Double training set size